markus-nilsson/dpp/README.md

 ## Node types

-There are three types of nodes
+There are different types of nodes

 - `dp_node_primary`, which only generates output structures for later nodes
 - `dp_node`, which is intended to act on image data e.g. nifti-files
+- `dp_node_workflow`, which glues multiple nodes together into one
+- `dp_node_rename`, which only renames fields
 - `dp_node_items`, which acts on an unstructured set of items e.g. imaging data not yet identified

 Examples of nodes with more specific functions are

-- `dp_node_dcm2nii.m`, which converts a zipped folder of dicom files to a nifti file
+- `dp_node_dcm2nii.m`, which converts a folder of dicom files to a nifti file
 - `dp_node_denoise.m`, which applies denoising via mrtrix.

-To use the more specific nodes in your project, create a class that inherits from the specific node, and customize it by overloading the `po2i` method.
+To use the more specific nodes in your project, create a class that inherits from the specific node, and customize it by overloading the `po2i` and possibly the `i2o` methods.
 See examples.

-## Data processing modes
+## Data processing with different modes

 A node can support one or more data processing modes, which are accessed via the run method.
 For example, `my_node().run(mode)` would start the